-Use a gas can with long spout to fill the fuel tank.
+Use a gas can with a long spout to fill the fuel tank.
 Do not fill it to the top – leave little air inside.
 You may want to use a headlight for filling the tank correctly and for preventing spills.
 Never refuel the generator while it is still hot.
 Wait for it to cool off.
 15 minutes should be sufficient for this.

-Add stabilizer to the fuel which you use for running the generator.
+Add a stabilizer to the fuel which you use for running the generator.
 This is a piece of advice that virtually all manufacturers include in their operation manuals.
-The stabilizer will work to reduce the level of fuel breakdown and to prevent varnish and the buildup of gum to a great extent.
+The stabilizer will work to reduce the level of fuel breakdown and prevent varnish and the buildup of gum to a great extent.
 Follow the manufacturer’s instructions to use the stabilizer correctly.

 You must never connect the generator to the wiring of the premises.
 Back feeding power into the system can result in serious damage, injuries and even death.